Frequently Asked Questions

 All our articles include the date of the review so you know when we were there or tried it.
 Our teams of writers and photographers are passionate about travel.
 They love the travel experiences and want to share them with you, our readers.

-The majority of the photos on the website were taken by our photographers when they visited the destination.
+The majority of the photos on the website were taken by our photographers when they visited the destination except for old articles or instances when photography is not possible such as in museums where flash photography is prohibited, some areas of spas and at shows where the flash of a photograph could affect the performance.
 Look for the SBTR watermarks on the photos.
-Although we try to showcase what makes a property special, we do our best to show you places as they were when we visited them, without adjusting furniture, fixtures or embellishing the photos.
+Although we showcase what makes a property special, we do our best to show places as they were when we visited them, without adjusting furniture, fixtures or embellishing the photos.
 We crop and size photos to fit our publication style and sometimes lighten or darken them as traditional photographers used to do in the dark room.
 We never colorize or modify them in an artificial way.

 We cover what we think is outstanding and worth noting.
-We emphasize the qualities and describe the overall experience to allow our readers to decide for themselves if its a fit for them.
+We emphasize the qualities and describe the overall experience to allow our readers to decide for themselves if it is a fit for them.

 Although properties sometimes host our representatives and offer products and services on a complimentary basis so that we may sample them, this is not a guarantee of a feature or mention.
 Nor does it guarantee positive coverage if we publish an article.
 Our editorial content is editorial only.
 We never feature pay for placement content in our editorial pages.

 Luxury travel is our bread and butter.
-That includes destinations, accommodations including hotels (big and little) and rental homes, spa facilities, gourmet news and restaurants, books and travel products and attractions.
+That includes destinations, accommodations like hotels big and little (mostly four and five star although in remote places we make allowances) and rental homes, spa facilities, ecotourism and safari, gourmet news and restaurants, books and travel products and attractions which vary depending on the destination and preferences of our team members.

 How much time do you spend at a destination?